Blending Moves

 Note that in terms of the calls on this sequence, Balsero is called just before the leader moves the follower left side the Sombrero part of El Dos.
 Then 12 beats later, Beso is called.

-1. Sequences with moves you can do in full before moving to next move:
+1. Below are sequences with moves you can do in full before moving to next step.

 a.
 Enchufla Doble—Kentucky—Setenta